Perspective | I chased the American dream. It brought me back to my father’s deathbed in China.

 This event had a cruel symmetry, echoing what happened in 2003 when my mother suffered a fall and massive brain bleed.
 Same apartment.
 Same hospital.
-Even the pandemics, then and now, are of related viruses: SARS and the novel coronavirus.
+Even the pandemics, then and now, involve related viruses: SARS and the novel coronavirus.
 My mother had gone into a coma by the time I reached her bedside.
 After months of hospitalization, she was discharged home, comatose.
 My father kept her alive in a persistent vegetative state for five more years, with hired help and tube feeds, nearly bankrupting himself.
 Throughout that time and long after, I was overtaken by guilt.
 Thirty-four years ago, my parents supported their only child to pursue her education in the United States.
 It pained me to realize that as a physician, I was unable to save my mother’s life, and as a U.S. citizen, I never gave her the good American life she had asked of me.

 This time, I was determined to do right by my father.
 Though I managed to leverage my connections as an established American cardiologist to get him VIP treatment in his local hospital, he adamantly declined further diagnostic testing or care.
 My father, a retired university professor, is fiercely independent, a loner.
 He told me he had lived a long, good life and wanted to die on his own terms.
 When I gently suggested getting a colonoscopy, tissue biopsy and perhaps advanced cancer therapy, he got mad: “I am fine, I can walk to the crematorium myself!”